ChiaCheng-Tsai/ChiaCheng-Tsai.github.io/_posts/2020-7-28-Cathy has her Master degree.md

 ---
 layout: post
-title: Cathy has her Master degreeion
+title: Cathy has her Master degree
 ---

 Congratulations for Cathy to become a Master.
 She will continue to her Ph.D study.